kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ## Recharge-Discharge Mechanism
 We will go through some fundamental processes consisting of ENSO.
+One should notice that both mechanisms (recharge-discharge and delayed oscillator) are simplified versions of the Zebiak and Cane and McCreary models for better physical interpretation given the more complex structure of these two intermediate models.

-It is summarized in the diagram below.
+Recharge-Discharge Mechanism is summarized in the diagram below.

 ```{figure} ../tropical-dynamics-figures/ENSO_diagram.png